AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: 7.1.4 LR any name_value_options must be the final options in the list

 #.
-A library level ``package_declaration`` or ``generic_package_declaration`` shall
+A package_declaration or generic_package_declaration that contains a
-   have a completion [(require a body)] if it contains a non-null Abstract_State aspect specification.
-If a library level package declaration has a non-null Abstract_State aspect but in Ada a body is not required, a pragma Elaborate_Body shall be stated within the package declaration to make it required in Ada.
+   non-null Abstract_State aspect must have a completion (i.e. such a package requires a body).

    .. ifconfig:: Display_Trace_Units